arcusmaximus/TrRebootModTools/Documentation.md

 #### Twist bones

 Many SOTTR bones are not animated directly, but are so-called twist bones that have their position and rotation calculated based on other bones.
-They are displayed in green in Pose Mode, and can be hidden in Blender 4.0 by toggling the "Twist bones" bone collection.
-While the twisting information is not applied as Blender bone constraints or drivers, it's still stored in the Blender file, and will be written out again when exporting the skeleton (meaning that, if you mod a skeleton, the twisting information won't be lost).
+For example, they're used to automatically flex Lara's biceps when she bends her arm.
+These bones are displayed in green in Edit Mode and Pose Mode, and can be hidden by toggling the "Twist bones" bone collection.

+The twisting information is imported as Blender drivers so you get an accurate preview of how your custom outfit will behave ingame.
+In certain cases, however, these drivers break down and put the bones in the wrong location, making the outfit look all mangled.
+(This happens when resetting the pose to the rest position, for example.)
+To fix this, simply enter and exit Edit Mode on the armature.

+Also, while you can technically edit the driver expressions to make the twist bones behave differently, these changes will not be applied when exporting the skeleton.
+The addon keeps an internal copy of the twist bone settings and exports that instead.

 #### Bone IDs